 To make matters worse, when dehydrated, the heart tries to compensate and beat faster.
 This can cause palpitations and that feeling when your heart is beating out of your chest can induce anxiety or feel very much like an anxiety attack.

-Some symptoms of dehydration may include lightheadedness, muscle weakness, fatigue, headaches and they can easily trigger a panic attack in a person prone to anxiety.
+Some symptoms of dehydration may include lightheadedness, muscle weakness, fatigue, and headaches and they can easily trigger a panic attack in a person prone to anxiety.

 Add fruit to it if you don’t like plain water.
 Get a beautiful water carrier for a little encouragement or get a water infuser such as this one.